fryklund/p2d/README.md

-Integral equation solver for Poisson's equation in the plane.
+Integral equation solver for the Poisson equation in the plane.

 The following has been verified on:
 1, Fedora Linux 37 (Workstation Edition) x86_64